theLaborInVain/kdm-manager-downtime/README.md

     # cd kdm-manager-downtime
     # ./install.sh
-    # supervisorctl reload

-The app should be running on 127.0.0.0:8020 and nginx should be listening for requests for https://downtime.kdm-manager.com, https://kdm-manager.com, etc.
+The `install.sh` script will reload both nginx and `supervisord`, at which point the app should be running on 127.0.0.0:8020 and nginx should be listening for requests for https://downtime.kdm-manager.com, https://kdm-manager.com, etc.